 But that is simply not true.
 God’s grace is poured out on all believers.
 Not just saving grace.
 But also grace that enables us to serve him within the body of Christ.
 It is by God’s grace that I am able to write.
 It is God’s grace that enables you to work in the nursery or teach children.
 And it is God’s grace that enables you to lead in worship or to clean up after a fellowship time.
 As Paul says in 1 Corinthians 12:7-11, the Holy Spirit gifts each of us as he chooses, for the common good.
 No one is excluded.

 Being a Faithful Steward

 Peter calls on each of us to be faithful stewards of God’s grace.
-When we think of stewardship all too often we limit it to giving our money to the church.
+When we think of stewardship, all too often we limit it to giving our money to the church.
 But that is not at all what Peter has in mind here.
 A steward was a servant whose master had entrusted him with something to manage.
 An example of this is the parable of the talents in Matthew 25:14-30.
-In this parable, the master entrusts a certain amount of money to three servants to invest and manage.
-And, at the end, they are called to account for their management.
+In this parable, the master entrusted a certain amount of money to three servants to invest and manage.
+And, in the end, they were called to give an account of their management.

-In this case we have been entrusted with God’s grace.
-He has given it to us in service to his church.
+In this case, we have been entrusted with God’s grace in the form of gifting for service.
+He has given it to us to serve his church.
 And he expects each of us to be faithful in the administration of that grace, the gifts he has given us.
 So be a faithful steward of that grace.
 Don’t hide what you have been entrusted with, whatever it may be.
 But use it and grow it in service to God.